shikokuchuo/mirai/README.md

 #> [1] 0
 ```

-This also sends an exit signal to the dispatcher and all connected
-servers so that they exit automatically.
+Closing the connection causes the dispatcher to exit automatically, and
+in turn all connected servers when their respective connections with the
+dispatcher are terminated.

 #### Connecting to Remote Servers Directly